Project-OpenBytes/OpenBytes/CONTRIBUTING.md

 * A [Developer Certificate of Origin signoff].
 * Submitted to the project as a pull request.

-OpenBytes is licensed under the [LICENSE NAME](LICENSE.md) license.
+OpenBytes is licensed under the [Creative Commons Attribution 4.0 International](LICENSE) license.
 Contributions should abide by that standard license.

 Project committers will review the contribution in a timely manner, and advise of any changes needed to merge the request.